ElteHupkes/eltehupkes.github.io/_posts/2021-02-18-back-to-the-blog.markdown

 Which brings us to today.
 I'm not _sure_ I'm going to stop the experimentation altogether, but recently I find myself having... thoughts.
 Thoughts that want out.
 Preferably by means of frantic typing.
 Now a blog engine that takes 15 minutes to save your post and then most probably crashes isn't _super_ conducive to this situation, so I figured I'm going full on boring and installed Jekyll for GitHub Pages.
 Two Ruby version managers and a couple of failed link / compilation cycles later, here we are!
 A boring new blog.
 I'll probably be moving all my old posts over one by one (no rush), and then... let the frantic typing commence.

+Update: I should probably mention the hours I spent shouting at GitHub for failing to build my Jekyll blog and converting over the old HubPress asciidoc files to something I could render here (without being able to using the asciidoc plugin for Jekyll).
+That was after I wrote this post.

 [hubpress]: https://github.com/HubPress/hubpress.io
 [metaphoricjs]: https://github.com/ElteHupkes/MetaphoricJS
 [srxp]: https://www.srxp.com